ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-datm-namelist.rst

 CPLHISTForcing mode and it's DATM settings
 ------------------------------------------

 In ``CPLHISTForcing`` mode the model is assumed to have 3-hourly for a global grid from a previous CESM simulation.
 Like ``CLM_QIAN`` mode the data is divided into three streams: one for precipitation, one for solar, and one for everything else.
 The time-stamps for Coupler history files for CESM is at the end of the interval, so the ``offset`` needs to be set in order to adjust the time-stamps to what it needs to be for the ``tintalgo`` settings.
 For precipitation ``taxmode`` is set to ``nearest`` so the ``offset`` is set to ``-5400`` seconds so that the ending time-step is adjusted by an hour and half to the middle of the interval.
 For solar ``taxmode`` is set to ``coszen`` so the offset is set to ``-10800`` seconds so that the ending time-step is adjust by three hours to the beginning of the interval.
 For everything else ``taxmode`` is set to ``linear`` so the offset is set to ``-5400`` seconds so that the ending time-step is adjusted by an hour and half to the middle of the interval.
-For an example of such a case see `the Section called Running with MOAR data as atmospheric forcing to spinup the model in Chapter 4 <CLM-URL>`_.
+For an example of such a case see :ref:`running-with-moar-data`.

 Normally you wouldn't modify the DATM settings for this mode.
 However, if you had data at a different frequency than 3-hours you would need to modify the ``offset`` and possibly the ``taxmode``.
 The other two things that you might modify would be the path to the data or the domain file for the resolution (which is currently hardwired to f09).
 For data at a different input resolution you would need to change the domain file in the streams file to use a domain file to the resolution that the data comes in on.